ORBAT/S4QS-RS/README.md

      See e.g. http://docs.aws.amazon.com/redshift/latest/dg/vacuum-time-series-tables.html for more information
      on the concept.

      Required.
-All sub-object properties are also required.
+Sub-object properties are required unless otherwise noted.
      */
     "timeSeries": {
-      // time series table configuration for the table some_table_name (extracted from S3 URI by regex in the "table"
+      // time series table configuration for the table some_table_name (extracted from S3 URI by regex in the
-      // property above)
+      // "table" property above)
       "some_table_name": {
         // Time series table period in seconds.
 A value of e.g. 86400 would mean that a new time series table is
         // created per every day
         "period": 86400,
         // Keep a maximum of maxTables time series tables.
 Oldest tables will be deleted first "maxTables": 30,
-        // How many tables to have in the rolling view "tablesInView": 25,
+        // How many tables to have in the rolling view.
+        // Optional.
+Will default to maxTables if omitted.
+        "tablesInView": 25,
-        // if this is set, use table name + this postfix to create a view that always points to the latest time series table "latestPostfix": "_latest",
+        // if this is set, use table name + this postfix to create a view that always points to the latest time
+        // series table.
+        // Optional.
+        "latestPostfix": "_latest",
         // Array of column definitions
         "columns": ["SOURCE INT NOT NULL ENCODE BYTEDICT",  "ID CHAR(24) ENCODE LZO DISTKEY", "..."],